 NRL Safety Board is updated by second week of every month.
 Safety Board shows the number of Safe Man-hours worked by NRL MPT and Non MPT Staff.
-By the Grace of Al Mighty Allah and joint efforts by all of us, we have achieved 33.693099 millions safe man-hours with out Lost Time Injury as on 30th June 2020 Let us all give top priority towards safety, as there is no job, which cannot be done in a safer way.
+By the Grace of All Mighty Allah and joint efforts by all of us, we have achieved 680,170.991 safe man-hours without Lost Time Injury (LTI) as on 30th June 2022 Let us all give top priority towards safety, as there is no any job, which cannot be done in a safer way.